jjl/crouton-clj/README.md

 ## Bidirectional Routing

+Coming as soon as we're satisfied with forward routing.

+The mechanism is the two-arity of compiled routes functions:

+Instead of passing a path, you pass a name (probably keyword) and a map of parameters (may be empty)

 ## Internals

 The `Crouton` class is all you need to drive us from Java.

 There are parallel clojurescript implementations.
-They should be fast, but not *as* fast.
+Little time was spent optimising these so far.

 ## Copyright and License